injury victim

 Call Us Today to Speak With an Experienced Workers’ Compensation Attorney

 Workplace injuries occur at an alarming rate, even when an employer institutes all of the appropriate safety protocols.
-Fortunately, injured parties have access to the state’s workers’ compensation program, which compensates employees for injuries they sustain on the job as well as for lost wages they incur.
+Fortunately, injured parties have access to the state’s workers’ compensation program, which compensates employees for injuries they sustain on the job as well as partial wage replacement.
 However, the workers’ compensation program can be complicated and filing a claim can be time-consuming and confusing, so if you or a loved one were recently injured in the workplace, please contact the Joye Law Firm by calling (888) 324-3100 to speak with an experienced workers’ compensation attorney at either our North Charleston, Myrtle Beach, Clinton, or Columbia offices.

 About the Author